-Waiheke is a haven of beautiful vineyards, olive groves and beaches, all just a 35-minute ferry ride from downtown Auckland.
+Waiheke is a haven of beautiful vineyards, olive groves and beaches, all just a 40-minute ferry ride from downtown Auckland.

 In landscape, lifestyle and experience, Waiheke is a world away.

-The white sandy beaches at Oneroa, Palm Beach and Onetangi slope gently down into the Hauraki Gulf.
-They are perfect for swimming, kayaking, strolling along or having a picnic in the sun.
+The white sandy beaches at Oneroa, Palm Beach and Onetangi slope gently down into the Hauraki Gulf and are perfect for swimming, kayaking, or having a picnic.

-There are many places to stay on Waiheke.
-Rent a beach house and wake up to the sound of the waves breaking on the beach or, if you’re on a bit of a budget, there are a number of friendly backpacker hostels.
+To stay overnight, rent a beach house and wake up to the sound of the waves, if you’re on a budget, go to a friendly backpacker hostel.